Arman-Hadi/LifeBot/README.md

 # LifeBot
-Telegram bot asking you about life!
+Telegram bot asking you about life.